 Visa:

-Luxembourg is an EU country and a member of the Schengen Agreement. .
-A valid passport and Schengen visa is required for Non-EU countries whose nationals are subject to the visa requirement.
+Luxembourg is an EU country and a member of the Schengen Area.
+Non-EU nationals who are subject to visa requirements will need a valid passport and Schengen visa to enter the country.

 6. Monaco

-Swanky Monaco is a sovereign micro-state on the French Riviera, also known as a “Billionaires‘ Playground.“ In the mood to be dazzled by the lavish wealth, casinos, and glamorous events such as the Monaco Grand Prix and Monaco Yacht Show?
-Then this is a place to visit!
+Swanky Monaco is a sovereign microstate on the French Riviera, often referred to as a "Billionaires' Playground."
+If you're in the mood to be dazzled by lavish wealth, luxurious casinos, and glamorous events like the Monaco Grand Prix and the Monaco Yacht Show, then this is the place to be!

 Background:

-This second smallest country is surrounded by France and has the Mediterranean Sea as a front yard.
-The only revenue it generates is through the luxury resort, gambling facilities and recreation centre for tourists.
-Monaco is a major banking centre since it's a tax haven for businesses.
+The second smallest country in the world, Monaco is bordered by France and boasts the Mediterranean Sea as its "front yard."
+Its primary sources of revenue come from luxury resorts, casinos, and recreational facilities catering to tourists.
+Monaco is also a major banking hub, known for being a tax haven for businesses.

 Area: